lemval/API-specifications/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 ### Explanation

 A DELETE operation on a single resource is intended to remove that resource.
 More specifically, this means that subsequent operations on the resource should return a **404 (“Not Found”)** error code.
 Additionally, the requester **may** include an **If-Match** header containing the ETag key known to them for the respective resource.
-This allows the server to validate the resource state before executing the delete operation (see guideline XXX for details).
+This allows the server to validate the resource state before executing the delete operation (see [RFC-7232](https://datatracker.ietf.org/doc/html/rfc7232) for details)..

 In theory, a DELETE operation can also be applied to an entire collection, resulting in the removal of all resources within that collection.